mmcintyre1/silently-failing/_posts/blog/2022-07-27-on-interviewing.md

 Add to this the effect of noise, or random scatter, the other side of potential errors in judgments, and you have a recipe for the decisions we make in the candidates we hire having exceptionally low predictive power; essentially only slightly better than a coin flip.
 You can save the pleasantries and just hire by coin flip.

-## Interview Approaches - The Research
+## Interview approaches: the research
 Despite the potential presence of bias and noise, not all interview types are created the same.
 Most research classifies interview approaches into three broad categories, coinciding with a spectrum of less to more structure structure and informal to behavioral questions.

 The most informal type of interview and the structure most frequently used is a **convential unstructured interview**, where the interviewer and interviewee engage in a type of informal dialogue, where questions follow the course of conversation and the interviewer typically doesn't bring a script of questions to ask.